FALKLAND TRAIL RUNNERS:

 After three years based at the cricket club, the club found that they had outgrown the clubhouse and needed to secure a larger venue in order to keep their members comfortable and warm, thus the move to the Falkland Community Hall was deemed a necessity.
 Training still continues on Thursday evenings and Sunday mornings from the Hall.
 Refreshments are still made available to the runners after their run!!

 Over the past five years, the club has promoted three race series events as well as a further 16 individual events at the Estate.
-From this year the club will be organising The Annual Falkland Hill Race rebranded as ‘The Falkland Hill Trail Race’ which will take place on Wednesday 24th July at 19.30
+From 2019 the club have organised The Annual Falkland Hill Race rebranded as ‘The Falkland Hill Trail Race’.

 FTR has UK Athletics qualified coaches as well as Jog Scotland ‘Jog Leaders’.
 Who ae all competent at leading and coaching the groups.
 The club is well established in the running community with members constantly winning individual awards/races and the club has won many team trophies as well.
 Their membership includes social runners, through to ultra-marathon runners.
 There has been a remarkable growth in members competing in cross country over the winter months and this forthcoming season will be no exception.
 With their distinctive branded clothing and the ‘Squirrel’ motif, the club are now firmly established and recognised all over the country…and further afield!!